-Attendance - A student shall have no more than three absences in a class in order to be exempt from the semester exam for that class.
-All unexcused absences where the student is not physically present in a class will count as an absence.
+Attendance - A student shall have no more than three absences in a class in order to be exempt from the semester exam for that class (see EIAA(LOCAL)).
 Days missed because of approved school-related or school-sanctioned activities [See FM(LOCAL)] and pre-approved college days shall not count against a student.
 The District shall excuse a student for up to two days during the student's junior year and up to two days during the student's senior year to visit an accredited institution of higher education provided the student receives approval from the campus principal, returns with a document certifying that the absence was to visit an accredited institution of higher education, and makes up any work missed.